LucasTravessa/shop-demo-back/README.md

 ## Getting Started

-This guide will walk you through how to set up, configure, and run the NestJS starter kit on your local machine OR skip this and go to Docker Setup to avoid installing tools.
+This guide will walk you through how to set up, configure, and run the NestJS app on your local machine OR skip this and go to Docker Setup to avoid installing tools.

 ### Prerequisites